This page is a continuing list of all the information you could want about the retreat.

 SPENDING MONEY, CREDIT CARDS & ATMS

-Breakfast and dinner are included every day.
-We will have our own private chef, who is happy to accomodate specific food allergies, vegetarian requests or special needs.
+- Breakfast and dinner are included every day.
+We will have our own private chef, who is happy to accommodate specific food allergies, vegetarian requests or special needs.
 Please make sure to let us know about your needs when you sign up so that our chef can take them into account when planning the menu.
-For students who like to prepare their own food, Super-deluxe rooms also offer kitchens.
+For students who like to prepare their own food, some super-deluxe rooms also offer kitchens.
+Please let us know if you would like to upgrade.

-Dress in Costa Rica is super casual and the weather is warm.
+- Dress in Costa Rica is super casual and the weather is warm.
 You are going to be spending most of your time in shorts and sandals.
-If you plan to do some wandering around, you may want to invest in a good pair of hiking sandals (I recommend Chacos, http://www.chacos.com/US/en) If you plan to do a hike or zip line tour, make sure to bring a pair of sneakers or light weight hiking boots as well.
+If you plan to do some wandering around, you may want to invest in a good pair of hiking sandals (We recommend Chacos, http://www.chacos.com/US/en) If you plan to do a hike or zip line tour, make sure to bring a pair of sneakers or lightweight hiking boots as well.

-Some other clothing items you should definitely bring:
+- Some other clothing and personal items you should plan to bring:

 - Swim Suit